News

 As time went on, the family’s questionable discipline methods and potentially abusive behavior became more and more conspicuous.
 In May of 2020, a Change.org petition which garnered almost 18,000 signatures, urged child protective services to investigate the family.
 Franke lost droves of followers and, likely as a result, posted less and less content until the channel became effectively dormant.

-Hildebrant is a professional counselor, but had previously been on probation after revealing confidential details of a patient to Bringham Young University and the Church of the Latter Day Saints, resulting in the patient’s expulsion from the school and a loss of privileges within his church community.
-The unnamed man claims that Hildebrant’s accusations of pornography addiction were fabricated.
+Hildebrandt is a professional counselor, but had previously been on probation after revealing confidential details of a patient to Bringham Young University and the Church of the Latter Day Saints, resulting in the patient’s expulsion from the school and a loss of privileges within his church community.
+The unnamed man claims that Hildebrandt’s accusations of pornography addiction were fabricated.
 “She would only threaten me that if I didn't take more sessions and have my wife take more sessions, the alleged addiction would destroy my life,” he told The Salt Lake Tribune in 2012.
 “She just lied wherever she went to [further] an agenda to destroy my life.”

 Ruby Franke’s sisters and daughter have spoken out against her.